 Our veterinarians will often help with behavioural advice and recommendations as part of your dog or cat’s yearly health check and vaccination.
 Small changes in managing your pet can help it be happier and more settled.

 The way our dogs behave and interact with both people and other animals is a vital part of how we enjoy pet ownership.
-At Pittwater Animal Hospital we take behavioural modification very seriously and our advice on how to choose a pet with a settled, confident temperament, is the first step in years of enjoying your companion.
+At Pittwater Animal Hospital we take behavioural modification very seriously and our advice on how to choose a pet with a settled, confident temperament, is the first step to enjoying years your companion.